-WELCOME TO SANDY BEACH!
+WELCOME TO SANDY BEACH

-2016 SANDY BEACH SEASON
+SANDY BEACH ACCESS and PARKING - 2017 SEASON

 Please remember that alcohol is not permitted at the beach; and, to drive slowly on the private access road to the beach and in the parking lot.

 Access or Parking Questions: Lee Police Department 413-243-5530